joerV2/Azuriom-rus-lang/README.md

 # Translations EN
 <s>You can contribute to translating Azuriom on our [Crowdin](https://translate.azuriom.com/).</s> <br>
-I do not know if the final translation on the [Crowdin](https://translate.azuriom.com/), but the one that is, is not complete.
-So I publish Russian localization on GitHub
+I do not know if the final translation on the [Crowdin](https://translate.azuriom.com/), but the one that is, is not complete(was relevant for v0.5.1).
+So I publish Russian localization on GitHub<br>
+All themes and plugins did not change their localization structure, so the translations that worked for 0.5.1 will work on 1.0.x, BUT the CMS will not work, use the original one from the creators of Azuriom.

 # CMS
 **v0.5.1**<br>
 Navbar: &#9989;<br>